likenneth/honest_llama/README.md

 ### Results

-See `results.md` for example result runs.
+See `llama3_tuning.md` for example result runs on the newest generation of Llama models.

 ## Additional datasets